MakingSpiderSense/mss-timeclock/README.md

 # MSS TimeClock App

-*This is a browser-based time clock where you can record the time spent on a project or working for a client.
-You can create various organizations or tasks to keep track of.
-Reports are created based on the data logged.
-Users create user profiles and can invite other users to an organization.
-This is a work in progress.*
+This browser-based time clock helps track time spent on projects or client work.
+Users can log time manually or in real-time and organize entries using customizable organizations, categories, and subcategories.
+Flexible rate settings at global, organization, or category levels enable accurate earnings calculations, with statistics showing daily and monthly income.
+Users can create profiles, invite others to join organizations, and set daily goals with a built-in goal tracker.
+Categories and subcategories can be hidden when no longer needed.
+Designed for seamless use on both desktop and mobile devices.

-**Note:** This is a personal project and I am not accepting pull requests at this time.
+**Note:** _This is a personal project and is public for portfolio purposes.
+Commercial use is not allowed without explicit permission._